danieliscrazy/usb-hub/README.md

-# usb-hub
+# USB Hub
-USB Hub PCB
+This is a USB hub I am designing for Hack Club Arcade.
+This is based on https://jams.hackclub.com/batch/usb-hub/.